 #30 Chinese Clan Jetties

-Chew Jetty is the most commercialized and tourist-friendly of the clan jetties in George Town.
-Shops and cafes line the walkway and boats docked along the planks offer tours to visitors.
+Chew Jetty is the most commercialized and tourist-friendly.
+Shops and cafes line the walkway and boats docked alongside offer tours.
 However, respectful visitors are free to explore the other jetties as well.

-Kuan Yin Floating Temple Buddhist (Hean Boo Thean Temple) sits at the end of the Yeoh Jetty and is dedicated to the Goddess of Mercy.
+Kuan Yin Floating Temple (Hean Boo Thean Buddhist Temple) sits at the end of the Yeoh Jetty and is dedicated to the Goddess of Mercy.
 Originally a small shrine on stilts, the temple was overhauled in 2012 and now features lights that illuminate the sea after dark.

 After Your George Town Penang Walk

+After visiting the top George Town attractions and famous places in Penang, give your feet a rest and cool off for a bit.
 In the evening, delve into the wonderful world of Penang food!
 We feature the best places to eat in Penang later in the article.

-DAY 2: Penang Activities on Penang Hill
+DAY 2: Activities on Penang Hill

-Penang island attractions aren’t limited to the city of George Town!
-On Day 2 of your Penang itinerary, check out the top things to do in Penang Hill.
+Penang Island attractions aren’t limited to the city of George Town!
+On Day 2 of your Penang Itinerary, check out the top things to do in Penang Hill.

 Located just 3.5 miles from George Town is a range of peaks, generally known as Penang Hill.
 Developed in the late 1700s as a British retreat, the hilltop remains popular today for it’s cooler temperatures and stunning views.